 Well, the good news is that in today’s day and age, many doctors participate in telehealth.
 So, if you have traditional health insurance, you can still schedule doctor’s visits even if you’re away from home.
 Things get tricky when lab work is involved though!
 If you’re proactive, you can usually find reasonably priced tests.
 You may need to look into some type of minute clinic.

-You can also make use of urgent cares, just make sure to check what the costs would be with and without insurance.
+You can also make use of urgent care, just make sure to check what the costs would be with and without insurance.

 But you can be at risk for some extravagant medical bills should you find yourself in need of a hospital.
 Although the Affordable Care Act limits your exposure somewhat, many ER doctors are considered “contractors” and you may find yourself on the receiving end of a hefty bill.
 So, what do you do?

-A great option for someone planning extensive and long term travel is a PPO.
-PPOs (preferred provider organization) provide coverage both in and out of network.
-If you are planning any type of long term travel, a PPO will provide you with the most coverage and the greatest piece of mind.
+A great option for someone planning extensive and long-term travel is a PPO.
+PPOs (preferred provider organizations) provide coverage both in and out of network.
+If you are planning any type of long-term travel, a PPO will provide you with the most coverage and the greatest peace of mind.
 Premiums may be a little higher, but you are guaranteed coverage for doctors, specialists, and medical procedures.
-Of course, your cost share may be higher if you need to go out of network.
+Of course, your cost-share may be higher if you need to go out of network.